 The important bottomline is that, even if a pedestrian is hit by a car outside a crosswalk, he or she may still be entitled to compensation for the Queens car accident.

 Ask Cohen & Cohen For Help if You Were Hit by a Car in Queens, NYC, or Anywhere on Long Island

 Pedestrians who are hit by a car may suffer serious personal injuries or catastrophic damages.
 In some of the most dangerous or devastating cases, a victim may be wrongfully killed.
 Victims and their families should call our experienced Queens pedestrian accident lawyers to learn about your rights to compensation under New York Law.
-Call to schedule a FREE case evaluation at Cohen & Cohen Law Group, P.C. by dialing 800-247-8164, or use our convenient and easy-to-use contact us box available here.
+Call to schedule a FREE case evaluation at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. by dialing 800-247-8164, or use our convenient and easy-to-use contact us box available here.
 There is no upfront financial risk to have our lawyers begin to represent you because we only get paid after you get paid in a settlement or court award.